 In addition, UCF has ordered an additional 1,200 hand sanitizing stations and 2,000 cases of refills.
 The stations will be strategically placed around campus in high-traffic areas and near commonly touched surfaces, such as near the doors at building entry points.

 Would all classes again move to remote instruction if there is a resurgence of the virus?

 It is possible, and UCF’s plan is flexible and can be adjusted based on evolving public health conditions.

-Faculty are being encouraged to plan courses so that students who fall ill will be able to continue in the class and learn remotely during the time they are ill, quarantined or isolated.
+For students: Faculty are being encouraged to plan courses so that students who fall ill will be able to continue in the class and learn remotely during the time they are ill, quarantined or isolated.
 Also, attendance requirements have been discouraged.

 Is hand sanitizer available?

 Yes.
 Frequently washing your hands with soap and water is the best way to get rid of germs and viruses and protect yourself from COVID-19, but if that is not available, an alcohol-based hand sanitizer with at least 60 percent alcohol will work.